Naman-sopho/trustlab-assessment/README.md

 python3 api.py
 ```
 Then go to the address `127.0.0.1:5000` in the browser which should serve a page with a text area where a comment can be typed and the real time feedback would be displayed underneath.
 The page also consists of an example comment and two buttons `+` `-` to report if a comment is "good" or "bad".
 Clicking these buttons sends a request to the API and response received is displayed.
 However a developer can use the response obtained according to their design decisions i.e. one scenario could be to add the response to the comments database and remove the comment whenever its score reaches a certain threshold.
 For testing purposes the `/<int>` endpoint can be used.
 By default it is assumed that the model responds with a `56%` hate speech score for the comment, sending a request to say `/86` would reload the page and change the value to `86%` thus different scenarios can be tested.
+> Since this a constant value in the backend we can test this by monitoring the `Network` tab thus ensuring that the results html text is actually updated in real time as the user types.

 #### Dependencies
 Python Packages: